raduandrei-source/CutVisor/Docs/index.md

 ### Pro Features — Commercial Licence

-The Pro features of CutVisor — Shopping List optimizer, advanced overlay, wood species presets, Auto-Assign from Import, and all features unlocked by a `CWTW-…` activation key — are not covered by the GPL.
+The Pro features of CutVisor — CSV import for materials and stock, advanced overlay styling, wood species presets, width variation and rip/cross-cut limits, multi-board splicing, JARCH Vis import, and all features unlocked by a `CWTW-…` activation key — are not covered by the GPL.

 By purchasing a Pro key you agree to the following terms: